 However, much like this year, the upgrade will be limited to the high-end iPhone 15 units — expected again to be the Pro and Pro Max, with some rumours also floating about an “Ultra” device, the report said.

 The shift to smaller chips has already begun in the industry.
-Samsung, the world's biggest mobile phone maker and Apple's chief rival in the smartphone market, announced in June that it had started manufacturing its own 3nm processors.
+Samsung, the world's biggest mobile phone maker and Apple's chief rival in the smartphone market, announced in June that it had begun to manufacture its own 3nm processors.

 In the process, Samsung beat TSMC to the draw in making 3nm chips.
 The latter had previously announced that it would start manufacturing 3nm processors in the second half of 2022, with Apple as its first customer.

-The South Korean company said that 3nm chips, compared with 5nm ones, can achieve up to 23 per cent improved performance and 45 per cent less power usage.
-That last bit is related to one of the potentially biggest performance updates to the next iPhones.
+The South Korean company said that 3nm chips, compared with 5nm ones, can achieve up to 23 per cent improved performance and 45 per cent less power use.
+That last bit is related to one of the biggest performance updates to the next iPhones, potentially.

 Reducing power consumption